Repeat Violent Victimisation

 Non-sexual violence in Scotland has fallen significantly over the last decade, but has remained stable in more recent years (Batchelor et al. 2019).
 Much of the violent crime remaining in Scotland is concentrated on particular individuals, including those experiencing repeat violent victimisation (RVV) and people living in areas of high deprivation (Scottish Government 2019).
 The purpose of the current research is to better understand RVV, by exploring the views and experiences of those who are victims/survivors.

-The RVV study was originally scheduled to run from November 2019 until February 2021, but fieldwork has been paused due to Covid-19 related restrictions.
-We are hoping to recommence data collection with stakeholders in May 2021.
+The RVV study was originally scheduled to run from November 2019 until February 2021, but fieldwork was been paused due to Covid-19 related restrictions.
+We are recommencing data collection in August 2021.

 About the Study